lauler1/cppfront/tutorial/basics/Key_features.md

 ### Constructors and destructors

-In Cppfront, constructors and destructors are defined with the `operator=`.
+In Cppfront, constructors, assignment, conversion, and destructors are defined with the `operator=`.
 For constructors, the parameter `out this` is mandatory.
 For destructors, the parameter `move this` is mandatory.

 Cppfront:
 ```c++